Compass FAQClick on any of the questions below to be taken to the answer.

 What is a map datum?

 A map datum is defined in terms of a reference frame, and a reference figure.
 It specifies the way in which points on the three-dimensional Earth are plotted onto a reference surface, for subsequent transfer to a flat map using a specific map projection.
-Current NZ topographic maps are based on the Map Datum known as the New Zealand Geodetic Datum 1949 (NZGD49).
-This was oriented using triangulation and astronomical observations within New Zealand.
-A new datum is the New Zealand Geodetic Datum 2000 (NZGD2000) which is based on world-wide astronomical and satellite observations, and will be used for future topographical map series commencing in 2009..
+Current NZ topographic maps are based on the Map Datum known as the New Zealand Geodetic Datum 2000 (NZGD2000) which is based on world-wide astronomical and satellite observations, and has been in use since 2009.

 What is a New Zealand grid reference?